7 Signs Of Emotional Wellness

 5. You take care of your physical health.

 Someone who makes the effort to take care of themselves physically, by eating well, exercising, and getting enough sleep, is likely to be someone who enjoys a sense of purpose in their life.
+(Try something from our home workout plan here.)
 They’re optimistic, motivated, and focused.
 Someone who feels emotionally strained is far less likely to be opting in for healthy snacks and smoothies, or enjoying a leisurely walk.
 As we’ve discussed, emotional and physical health are closely linked, so taking care of one is taking care of the other.

 6. You are comfortable saying ‘no.’